Southampton-RSG/2015-09-17-southampton/novice/shell/motivation.md

 ## What is the shell?

-- Command line interface to applications, as opposed to a GUI
+- Command line interface to applications
 - Called the 'shell' since it wraps the complexity of the operating system in a simple wrapper
-- Can have shell commands in a file - called a 'script' - but are still just programs
+- Can have shell commands in a file - called a 'script'
+    - ... but are still just programs
 - Developed in the 1970's - syntax can be parochial
 - Every Unix-like system (e.g. Linux, Mac OS X) has the shell
 - Most popular shell is Bash (Bourne Again SHell)